Rio02coder/RioPal/README.md

 # RioPal

 A REST API for implementing CRUD operations on products and orders.
-This should not be confused with PayPal:-)
+This should not be confused with PayPal